Written by on . Last updated February 16th, 2026.

 • Tulunan, Central Mindanao, Philippines: 1 person.

-Before this earthquake struck, 26 smaller foreshocks occurred.
-Roughly 1 day before this earthquake, a foreshock measuring MAG-4.9 was detected nearby this earthquake.
+After this earthquake struck, 60 smaller aftershocks occurred.
+Just 1 day after this main shock, an earthquake measuring MAG-5.4 was detected 7 km (4 mi) south of this earthquake.

 Overview of foreshocks and aftershocks